The presentations shown at the conference are pinned at the bottom of this article.

 The third section focused on the main trends in migratory mobility in the context of the COVID-19 pandemic.
 Valentina V. Chupik described the problems of labour migrants in Russia in the context of COVID-19.
 Andrey Korobkov considered the impact of the COVID-19 pandemic on the migratory mobility of the population in a comparative perspective.
 Caress Schenk’s report addressed immigration issues and the COVID-19 pandemic in Russia.
 Vera A. Gnevasheva brought up issues of the impact of the COVID-19 pandemic on the world labor market.
 Sanjarbek Toshbaev from the International Organization for Migration raised issues of protection and assistance to migrants affected by the COVID-19 crisis at the present stage.
 Gul’naz Alaeva from the University of Turan highlighted the problems of protecting the rights of migrants in a state of emergency.
 The impact of the COVID-19 pandemic on labor migration and the socio-economic situation in Kyrgyzstan was addressed by a report by Uran Ergeshbaev from the Osh State University.
 Duman and Dauren Zhampeyisov’s report raised issues of the impact of the COVID-19 pandemic on the internal mobility of the population of the Republic of Kazakhstan.
 Environmental migration issues in the context of the COVID-19 pandemic were reflected in the report of Evgeniya M. Moiseeva.
 The presentation of Yulia E. Pletneva and Galina N. Ochirova was dedicated to the problems of academic mobility and the COVID-19 outbreak, as well as the search for possible solutions.

 The fourth session of the Conference was devoted to the impact of the COVID-19 pandemic on population mobility in Russia.
 Victor K. Levashov presented a report on the topic “Dialectics of the interaction of COVID-19 and migratory population mobility”.
 In her report, Victoria Yu.
 Ledeneva analyzed the publications on the Internet about the situation of migrants in Russia during the quarantine period.
 Saodat Olimova addressed the issues of environmental migration in the context of the COVID-19 pandemic in Tajikistan.
 Vladimir A. Iontsev described the main features of international labor migration in the context of the coronavirus pandemic.
 In their joint report, Tamara K. Rostovskaya and Daniel Tolmachev raised issues of social communications of the older population in conditions of self-isolation.
-Elena E. Pismennaya pointed out the main problems of educational migration caused by the pandemic.
+Elena E. Pismennaya pointed out the main problems of educational migration caused by the pandemic in the report “Educational Mobility: Impact of the COVID-19 Pandemic”.
 Igor N. Molchanov described migration flows to small cities of Russia under the influence of the COVID-19 pandemic.
 Marina N. Khramova introduced the topic of modeling the impact of the COVID-19 pandemic on international labor migration in Russia.
 Natal’ya.
 Bezverbnaya examined the problems of fake news in the media and social networks about COVID-19 and its impact on labor migrants in Russia.
 Artem S. Lukyanets characterized the main spectrum of problems of climate and environmental migrants in the context of the COVID-19 pandemic.
-Nikita S. Ryazantsev analyzed the impact of the COVID-19 pandemic on foreign labor in Japan.
+Nikita S. Ryazantsev analyzed the impact of the COVID-19 pandemic on foreign labors in Japan.

 The conference ended with a discussion and a summarizing the main points.
 Closing remarks were made by the Director of ISPR FCTAS RAS Sergey V. Ryazantsev and Acting Head of the Laboratory of International Demographic Research Artem S. Lukyanets